networktocode/schema-enforcer/docs/mapping_schemas.md

 # Mapping Schemas

 ## Overview
 In order to validate structured data files against schema definitions, `schema-enforcer` must have a way of mapping structured data files to the schema definition they should adhere to.
-This is done in one of three ways:
+This is done in one of two ways:

-1) By default, the top level key in a given structured data file is mapped to the top level key in a schema definition.
-When these keys match, `schema-enforcer` checks the structured data for compliance against the defined schema based on this correlation
-2) The pyproject.toml file can map structured data filenames to the schema ID to which they should adhere.
+1) The pyproject.toml file can map structured data filenames to the schema ID to which they should adhere.
-3) Any file containing structured data can be decorated with a comment which instructs `schema-enforcer` to check the file for compliance against the a defined schema.
+2) Any file containing structured data can be decorated with a comment which instructs `schema-enforcer` to check the file for compliance against the a defined schema.

 To check which structured data files will be examined by which schemas, the `schema-enforcer validate --show-checks` command can be run.